Installation Guide

 data.street -- Full location (e.g., "Palomino Ave, Legion Square")

-data.sex -- Ped sex (e.g., "Male")Dispatch Notification Variable Reference
+data.sex -- Ped sex (e.g., "Male")Dispatch Alert Variable Reference

 job_table